How to Buy National Grid Stock

 National Grid is a regulated electric utility company located in United Kingdom, which is part of the Utilities sector, and is traded under the ticker NGG on the NYSE exchange.

-National Grid stock last closed at $73.00, down 0.05% from the previous day, and has increased 9.53% in one year.
-It has underperformed other stocks in the Utilities - Regulated Electric industry by 0.11 percentage points.
-National Grid stock is currently +32.41% from its 52-week low of $55.13, and -2.43% from its 52-week high of $74.82.
+National Grid stock last closed at $81.57, down 0.33% from the previous day, and has increased 14.24% in one year.
+It has overperformed other stocks in the Utilities - Regulated Electric industry by 0.01 percentage points.
+National Grid stock is currently +20.81% from its 52-week low of $67.52, and -13.81% from its 52-week high of $94.64.

-There are currently 3.97B shares of NGG outstanding.
-The market capitalization of NGG is $57.92B.
-In the last 24 hours, 951,907 NGG shares were traded.
+There are currently 5.2B shares of NGG outstanding.
+The market cap of NGG is $84.82B.
+In the last 24 hours, 842,000 NGG shares were traded.

 How to Buy National Grid Stock

-Wondering how to invest in National Grid stock?
+Not sure how to invest in National Grid stock?
 Here's how.

 2. Create a brokerage account: Sign up for 0% commission trading with the highest-rated brokerage we've found.

 4. Analyze National Grid stock: The National Grid ticker symbol is NGG.
 Is National Grid stock a good investment?
 Should you buy shares of NGG?
 How do NGG's underlying business fundamentals look?
 Do top analysts think National Grid is a good buy?
 Why has NGG's stock price moved recently?
-(Hint: Our stock analysis website can help you evaluate if NGG is a good stock to buy).
+(Hint: Our stock market analysis website can help you understand if NGG is a good stock to buy).

 Step 1: Choose where to buy National Grid stock

-Our recommended brokerage: eToro
+Our favorite brokerage: eToro

 • Invest in stocks with 0% commissions: Invest without commissions.